Apply online for your licence.

 You need to provide at least 4 documents - unless:

-- you’re a public body recognised by the UK government, eg a local authority
+- you’re a public body recognised by the UK government, for example a local authority

 - you’re a company listed on the London Stock Exchange Main Market